-Want to know how to make money as a teenager in the UK?
-It’s a pretty common question and one teenagers up and down the length of the country ask themselves frequently.
+Want to know how to make money as a teenager if you’re in the UK?
+It’s a pretty common question, and one teenagers up and down the length of the country ask themselves frequently!

 There are still the traditional part-time jobs you and I remember, pub washing up, collecting glasses and paper rounds but these are becoming scarcer and well, honestly, many of todays teenagers have different ideas about work.

 If they’ve got access to a laptop, phone or some sort of device and an internet connection, there are plenty of ways teens can earn some cash.
 Yes, we’ve all read about the one-off teenager who manages to pay their parents mortgage off before their 18th birthday, but they’re the exception to the rule.

 However, if you’re a teen looking to make money and have a more realistic goal (although never say never!), keep reading.

 We’ve covered the most common ways teens are making money, mostly digital ways with a couple of the oldies in there.
 Just make sure your teen’s complying with the law (see below).